fevsea/fevsea.github.io/index.md

 ## Projects

 ### IEEE BCN SB website
-Website of the IEEE BCN (UPC) Studen branch.
+Website of the IEEE BCN (UPC) Student branch.
 All the backend is from scratch, but the backend is from a template.

 _Python, Django_